thriveweb/deking-new/content/projects/sunshine-coast.md

   - image: /images/uploads/coroy3.jpg
   - image: /images/uploads/coroy4.jpg
 content: >-
-  This raised timber deck is so picturesque.
+  This raised timber pool deck is so picturesque.
 Take in the views when overlooking the native bush below, with peace of mind you are leaning on pool compliant fencing.
 Enjoy protection from the weather under the pergola, or laze about in the Queensland sun on the beautiful timber decking that has been finished with an acrylic decking oil.
 External stairs finish the picture with access to this amazing pool deck on the Sunshine Coast.

   Completely separate from the home, this outside entertaining area is perfect.